Hotels in Japan

 Is staying near a train station important?

 Yes.
-The uploaded materials recommend choosing accommodation within 15 minutes of a station, since trains and subways are the most efficient way to travel in Japan.
+Choosing accommodation within 15 minutes of a station is recommended, since trains and subways are the most efficient way to travel in Japan.

 Do hotels in Japan often have shared bathrooms?